-CVC refused to consider another increase to the offered price and confirmed that it is very unlikely for them to agree on the financial terms with Betfair and hence the takeover was abandoned.
+After that, CVC refused to consider another increase to the offered price and confirmed that it was very unlikely for them to agree on the financial terms with Betfair and hence the takeover was abandoned.
 Do you already have a Betfair account? what are you waiting then?
 Open a Betfair account via betting broker now and start betting like a professional.

 The Chairman of Betfair, Gerald Corbett revealed that: “The board has spent considerable time assessing the various proposals, including detailed discussions with the co-offerors.
 The board concluded that none of the proposals represented adequate value for acceptable execution risk.”